 Researcher biography

-Dr Adam Irwin is a NHMRC Emerging Leadership Fellow and conjoint Senior Lecturer in paediatric infectious disease at The University of Queensland and Queensland Children's Hospital.
-His research focuses on early recognition of invasive infections and sepsis, and optimal use of antimicrobials including the most appropriate treatment of healthcare-associated and antimicrobial resistant infections in children.
-He is the medical co-chair of the Queensland Paediatric Sepsis Program which was awarded the Global Sepsis Alliance award in 2020, and leads a national study of invasive Gram-negative infections in Australian children.
+Dr Adam Irwin is a Principal Research Fellow in Paediatric Infectious Diseases at The University of Queensland and Queensland Children's Hospital in Brisbane, Australia.
+His research focuses on the early recognition of invasive infections and sepsis, and the optimal use of antimicrobials in children.
+He is the medical co-chair of the Queensland Paediatric Sepsis Program which was awarded a Global Sepsis Alliance award in 2020, and Queensland Health Excellence awards in 2022 for Healthcare Delivery and Consumer Engagement, and a member of the Australian Group on Antimicrobial Resistance-Kids Steering Committee.
+He is a recipient of a National Health and Medical Research Council Emerging Leadership Fellowship to investigate the management of multi-drug resistant gram-negative infections in children.

 Adam studied at the University of Birmingham Medical School and completed training in Paediatric Infectious Disease and Immunology in London.
 He was awarded his PhD by the University of Liverpool Institute of Infection and Global Health in 2016.
 Prior to relocating to Queensland, he was secretary of the British Paediatric Allergy, Immunity and Infection Group.